Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 		xsStringType,
 		xsStringXType,
 		xsSymbolType,
+		xsBigIntType,
+		xsBigIntXType,
 		xsReferenceType
 	}
 	typedef char xsType;

-The undefined, null, boolean, number, string, and symbol slots correspond to the ECMAScript primitive types.
+The undefined, null, boolean, number, string, symbol, and bigint slots correspond to the ECMAScript primitive types.
 The reference slot corresponds to the ECMAScript `reference` type.
-The integer and stringx slots are optimizations that are unobservable by scripts.
+The integer, stringx and bigintx slots are optimizations that are unobservable by scripts.
 The integer slot is equivalent to the number slot, but allowing floating point operations to be bypassed.
 The stringx slot is equivalent to the string slot, but uses a string in place (e.g. in ROM) without making a copy.
+The bigintx slot is equivalent to the bigint slot, but uses a bigint in place (e.g. in ROM) without making a copy.

 ##### In ECMAScript: